Matheuskempa/My_Udacity_Capstone/README.md

-# LAMFOOT
+# Udacity Capstone
-Repositório para compartilhamento de informação do projeto LAMFOOT

-Arquivos:

-WebScrapping - Arquivo que contém o Webscrapping das páginas

-Tratamento - Arquivo que contém o Tratamento das Bases criadas
+Files:

+WebScrapping - Contains all the functions used to web scrapp the page of FBREF

+Tratamento - Contains all the treatment of the Database used.